rockybeachradio/x400_INDX/README.md

 ## How to Install?
 > [!NOTE]
-> Read all the documentation: Eryone, Klipper, Mainsail, Moonraker, etc.
+> Read all the documentation: Eryone, Bondtech, Klipper, Mainsail, Moonraker, etc.
 > [!CAUTION]
-> Be aware that every modification on the devide and software may void the garanty and may damage the devide.
+> Be aware that every modification on the device and software may void the garanty and may damage the device.

 ### First boot